A - Z Recycling and Waste Guide

 Thermometers and Thermostats

 Thermometers containing silver liquid, and many older thermostats (round in shape or non-digital), contain mercury.
-Please take them to a hazardous waste collection.
+Please take them to the HHW Depot in Springfield.
 We can offer you one free replacement digital fever thermometer per household when you bring in your old one(s).
 Also see “Mercury-Containing Devices” for more details on mercury.

 Tires -banned from the landfill